benlipkin/probsem/README.md

 This work extends the notion of using LLMs for natural language guided program synthesis from single programs to distributions over programs.

-## Alpha Status

-This repository is currently under development and evolving rapidly.
-It should be considered unstable, and more information will be made available once more established.

 ## Getting Started

 Requirements: [Anaconda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html), [GNU Make](https://www.gnu.org/software/make/manual/make.html)